 - Developing Long-term Management Plans.
 It is helpful to develop management plans for both the establishment phase of projects and long-term management.
 Project goals and site conditions and available funding will help define potential long-term strategies.

 - Supporting Local Economies.
-Management activities such as haying and grazing (pdf) can help maintain plantings but also create economic opportunities for local businesses.
+Management activities such as haying and grazing (pdf) can help restore degraded grasslands and maintain native plantings while also creating economic opportunities for local businesses.

 - Using Integrated Pest Management Strategies.
 Integrated Pest Management (IPM) involves the use of a variety of control methods to manage pests while decreasing the use of herbicides and pesticides or providing practices for their use.
 These methods help decrease impacts to pollinators, aquatic species and other organisms.